Moseley Wanderers: The team

 It is unclear how the team was chosen.
 Four of the players, including the captain J. Henry Birtles, played for Moseley, with a number of others also playing for Midlands-based clubs such as Aston Old Edwardians or Coventry.

 Why were Moseley at the Olympics?

-How the team came to be chosen to represent Britain at the Olympics is not known.
+How the team came to be chosen to represent Britain at the Olympics is not known according to Brotish sources.
 On the 28 October the Birmingham Evening Gazette reported: